 Supporters of O’Doherty and Waters prevented from attending court hearing

-Challenge aimed at striking down laws introduced by State arising over Covid-19 pandemic
+Challenge aimed at striking down laws introduced by State due to Covid-19 pandemic

 Supporters of John Waters and Gemma O’Doherty pictured outside the Four Courts on April 21st.
 Photograph: Tom Honan/The Irish Times.

 Court number one was cleared of members of the public for the mention of the case before Ms Justice Deirdre Murphy last Tuesday.
-The judge adjourned it for two weeks but listed it for mention today for an update on how the case is being progressed to hearing.
+The judge adjourned the case for two weeks but listed it for mention on Tuesday for an update on how the case is being progressed to hearing.

 Barriers staffed by gardaí were placed at both ends of Chancery Place.

-Supporters of Ms O’Doherty and Mr Waters gathered outside the main entrance to the Four Courts from 10am and were addressed there by Ms O’Doherty and Mr Waters.
+Supporters of Ms O’Doherty and Mr Waters gathered outside the main entrance to the Four Courts from 10am and were addressed there by the two laintiffs.

 At one point there were 25 gardaí, comprising members from the Bridewell Garda Station and the Public Order Unit.
 After a few minutes the Public Order Unit was moved back out of sight.